bengannon-fc/Line_analysis/README.md

 3) Buffer size in meters around sample points for raster data extraction - recommended value is 60 meters for typical applications with 30 meter resolution raster data
 4) Point spacing in meters for sample point generation - recommended value is 100 meters for typical large fire analysis applications

-The Lines worksheet is used to specify the vector lines to analyze:
+The Lines worksheet is used to specify the vector lines to analyze and include in the optional maps:
 1) Use a row for each input dataset
 2) Specify the layer name for mapping, data type, and location as prompted by the comments in the header row
+3) Use 0/1 in the "include" column to toggle data off/on for the analysis
+4) Use 0/1 in the "map" column to toggle data off/on for the optional maps

 The Rasters worksheet is used to specify the raster data to summarize:
 1) Use a row for each input dataset